joel16/PSV-VSH-Menu/README.md

 # PSV-VSH-Menu ![Github latest downloads](https://img.shields.io/github/downloads/joel16/PSV-VSH-Menu/total.svg)
 A VSH menu taiHEN plugin for the PS VITA games and homebrews.
 Currently does not work in SceShell.

+# This plugin is no longer maintained.
+Please use something else or don't use it.
+Any issues reported will be ignored.

 Features
 --------------------------------------------------------------------------------